Children's home: United States

+Advantages of children's homes

-Within a residential child care community, it is more likely for things like that to be noticed.
-As the word “community” indicates, there are always multiple people around, ranging from other house parents, teachers, office employees, therapists and caregivers to peer foster children.
-Frequent internal as well as external audits and quality controls aim at identifying and eliminating deficits of any kind.
+In a children's home, frequent internal as well as external audits and quality controls aim at identifying and eliminating deficits of any kind.
 As soon as word spreads out about the abuse of a child, the staff member concerned will be removed immediately and no further harm will be made.

 The required hours for foster parents vary between the states, ranging from 4 to 30 hours.
 Still, there are holes regarding documentation as well as several means of “waiving and modifying” training requirements.
 This is the case, even though a vast majority of foster children come from places of neglect and maltreatment, showing a variety of behavioral problems and (mental) health issues.

-Qualitative residential child care communities have established their own quality standards including a training plan for their staff members, whose extent depends on their position.
-The adherence of this plan is monitored which makes waiving and modifying impossible and ensures that staff members stay up to date.

 Studies show that sibling relationships are crucial, especially in foster care, when family relationships are damaged and a child has only his/her siblings to rely on.
 Still, studies estimate that more than half of US children in foster care have one or more siblings in the system, but between 60 and 73 percent of sibling groups are not accommodated together.
 This can be due to too many siblings (no foster family that is willing to accommodate all of them available), different entry dates in foster care, a case worker that did not care to or could not find a placement that would allow the siblings to stay together (entering the foster system together often means staying together and vice versa), different (medical) needs as well as foster parents only taking in a certain age group or sex.